-The finite element mesh has the significant impact on the analysis results.
+The finite element mesh has a significant impact on the analysis results.
 The meshing contact deformation of the cycloidal-pin gear is mainly located near the contact area.
 Therefore, a method of mesh refinement near the contact area was adopted.
-The approximate size of elements of the refined mesh is 0.2mm.
+The approximate size of the elements of the refined mesh is 0.2 mm.
 The element type is C3D8R (8-node linear brick).
-The total number of mesh of the cycloidal gear (without holes) and the pin gear are 203973 and 183792, respectively.
-In addition, the gear axes (Z-axis) of the cycloid and pin gears were free, and other degrees of freedom were restricted.
+The total number of meshes of the cycloidal gear (without holes) and the pin gear are 203,973 and 183,792, respectively.
+Also, the gear axes (Z-axis) of the cycloid and pin gears were free, and other degrees of freedom were restricted.
 The bending moment imposed on a cycloidal gear was set to 28.5 Nm, which is half of the actual load.
-The contact property was defined as frictionless and 'hard' contact.
+The contact property was defined as frictionless and "hard" contact.
 The pin surface was assigned as the master surface and the cycloidal surface as the slave surface.